 Hiking around Lake Atitlan Guatemala extra travel tips:

 If you like to go on hikes, climb your way up to the Indian Nose viewpoint or hike to the top of the San Pedro Volcano.
-To enjoy some of the most amazing views.
+Both places to enjoy some of the most amazing views.
 From the Indian Nose you’ll be able to look out over the entire lake, including the San Pedro, Atitlán, Toliman and the active Fuego volcano.
 Try to do a sunrise if you can.

 Hike the Acatenango volcano